stokes91/generate-datamatrix/README.md

 ## Basic Support

-Currently, only ASCII encoding is supported.
+Currently, only ASCII and X12 encoding is supported.
 The Data Matrix specification includes a number of additional codewords that improve efficiency for reduced character sets.
+Output is either ASCII or PBM.

 ## One dependency